Seasonal Variability of Ice Motion for Hubbard and Valerie Glaciers, Alaska

 DOI:

-Hubbard Glacier is a large fast-flowing tidewater-terminating glacier in the St. Elias Mountains and is connected at its terminus to Valerie Glacier.
-Although Hubbard Glacier has been shown to experience large intra-annual velocity changes and a long-term deceleration, previous seasonality studies have had limited timescale without a dense record of motion.
+Hubbard Glacier is a large, fast-flowing, tidewater-terminating glacier in the Saint Elias Mountains.
+It is connected at its terminus to Valerie Glacier.
+Although Hubbard Glacier has been shown to experience large intra-annual velocity changes and a long-term deceleration, previous seasonality studies have had limited timescales without a dense record of motion.
 Valerie Glacier’s variability has also been understudied, with only one study reporting its seasonal behaviour.
-The goal of this study was to combine ITS_LIVE, RADARSAT-2, RADARSAT Constellation Mission, and TerraSAR-X/TanDEM-X derived velocity data to create the densest record of motion ever constructed for Hubbard and Valerie glaciers from July 2013-April 2022 in order to explore seasonal velocity variability of both glaciers.
-Air temperature (NCEP-NCAR Reanalysis) was used to estimate surface melt on the glaciers, which was explored as a potential driver for seasonal velocity changes.
-Valerie Glacier had a seasonal pattern of fast flow in May, with minimum flow between August-November before accelerating again.
-Hubbard Glacier displayed a unique seasonal pattern that has not been previously observed on this glacier, with two periods of fast motion: one in May and one in December-February.
-It is inferred that the spring peaks and late summer/fall minimums on both glaciers are due to meltwater reaching the glacier bed and influencing the subglacial hydrology.
-The cause of the winter peak and slight velocity drop before the spring peak on Hubbard Glacier has not been determined and should be a topic for future studies, although it is hypothesized to influenced by its geometry.
+The goal of the current study was to combine ITS_LIVE, RADARSAT-2, RADARSAT Constellation Mission, and TerraSAR-X/TanDEM-X – derived velocity data to create the densest record of motion ever constructed for Hubbard and Valerie glaciers for a period from July 2013 to April 2022, in order to explore seasonal velocity variability of both glaciers.
+We used air temperature (NCEP-NCAR Reanalysis) to estimate surface melt on the glaciers, which we explored as a potential driver for seasonal velocity changes.
+Valerie Glacier had a seasonal pattern of fast flow in May, with minimum flow between August and November before accelerating again.
+We found a unique seasonal pattern that has not been previously observed on Hubbard Glacier, with two periods of fast motion: one in May and one in December – February.
+Considering our findings and insights from other recent research, we inferred that the spring peaks and late summer/fall minimums on both glaciers are due to meltwater reaching the glacier bed and influencing the subglacial hydrology.
+We did not determine the cause of the winter peak and slight velocity drop before the spring peak on Hubbard Glacier, suggesting this should be a topic for future studies, although we hypothesize that the glacier’s geometry influences these changes.

 Published